terser/html-minifier-terser/README.md

 ### Working with invalid markup

-HTMLMinifier **can’t work with invalid or partial chunks of markup**.
+HTML Minifier **can’t work with invalid or partial chunks of markup**.
 This is because it parses markup into a tree structure, then modifies it (removing anything that was specified for removal, ignoring anything that was specified to be ignored, etc.), then it creates a markup out of that tree and returns it.

-Input markup (e.g. `<p id="">foo`)

-↓

-Internal representation of markup in a form of tree (e.g. `{ tag: "p", attr: "id", children: ["foo"] }`)
+Input markup (e.g. `<p id="">foo`) → Internal representation of markup in a form of tree (e.g. `{ tag: "p", attr: "id", children: ["foo"] }`) → Transformation of internal representation (e.g. removal of `id` attribute) → Output of resulting markup (e.g. `<p>foo</p>`)

-↓

-Transformation of internal representation (e.g. removal of `id` attribute)

-↓

-Output of resulting markup (e.g. `<p>foo</p>`)

-HTMLMinifier can’t know that original markup was only half of the tree; it does its best to try to parse it as a full tree and it loses information about tree being malformed or partial in the beginning.
+HTML Minifier can’t know that original markup was only half of the tree; it does its best to try to parse it as a full tree and it loses information about tree being malformed or partial in the beginning.
 As a result, it can’t create a partial/malformed tree at the time of the output.

 ## Security